hds-sandbox/bulk_RNAseq_course/develop/07a_DEA.md

 <img src="./img/07a_DEA/deseq_dispersion1.png" width="623" style="display: block; margin: auto;" />

-!!! question "How does the dispersion relate to our model?"
+!!! info "How does the dispersion relate to our model?"

     To accurately model sequencing counts, we need to generate accurate estimates of within-group variation (variation between replicates of the same sample group) for each gene.
 With only a few (3-6) replicates per group, the **estimates of variation for each gene are often unreliable**.